BolvicBolvicovic/bluebeam/goserv/app/templates/pages/main_page.md

 - [x] Response with a json/google spreadsheet that applies the chosen criteria on the website
 - [x] Google spreadsheet format as the criteria's input
 - [ ] Possibility to audit many websites at the same time
+- [ ] API service that can be integrated to your application
 - [ ] Image analysis
 - [ ] Scraping social-medias
 - [ ] Response with the posibility to create a report with graphs and text